Generative multitask learning mitigates target-causing confounding: Background

 \subsection{Dataset biases induce spurious dependencies}

-The following example shows that spurious dependencies can arise from design choices in dataset creation. \citet{Recht2019ImageNetGeneralize} demonstrated that state-of-the-art image classifiers trained on ImageNet~\citep{Deng2009ImageNet} failed to generalize to a replicated test set designed to mirror the original test set distribution. \citet{Engstrom2021DatasetReplicationBias} offered an explanation for this phenomenon.
+Spurious dependencies can arise from design choices in dataset creation. \citet{Recht2019ImageNetGeneralize} demonstrated that state-of-the-art image classifiers trained on ImageNet~\citep{Deng2009ImageNet} failed to generalize to a replicated test set designed to mirror the original test set distribution. \citet{Engstrom2021DatasetReplicationBias} offered an explanation for this phenomenon.
 The authors reported that the dataset replication procedure relied on estimating a human-in-the-loop metric called selection frequency, and that bias in estimating this statistic led to undesirable variation across datasets.
 Selection frequency is defined for an input-target pair, and measures the proportion of crowdsourced annotators who deem the pair correctly labeled. \citet{Recht2019ImageNetGeneralize} performed statistic matching on this metric, which corresponds to conditioning on it.
 Since selection frequency is caused by the input and target, this corresponds to conditioning on a collider, which induces a spurious dependency between the input and target.
-Such a dependency would fail to generalize o.o.d., which may explain why predictive performance degraded on the replicated test set.
+Such a dependency would fail to generalize OOD, which may explain why predictive performance degraded on the replicated test set.

 In this work, we address a different source of dataset bias that we call target-causing confounding.
-A variable is a target-causing confounder if it is the common cause of the targets, but not the input.
+A variable is a target-causing confounder if it is causes the targets, but not the input.
 For a simple example, suppose we have images of people in indoor scenes, and the targets are clothing-related attributes such as hat and scarf.
 The season causes the targets, since people pair various types of clothing depending on the season.
 The season does not cause the image, since the images are of indoor scenes.
 Therefore, the season is a target-causing confounder that induces spurious dependencies between the input and targets.
 Relying on such dependencies for prediction can be problematic if the training and test sets represent different seasons.
+Although this is a contrived example for the purpose of illustration, dataset biases can occur in real-life settings like medicine, and have serious societal impacts~\citep{Mehrabi2021BiasFairness}.